Shelley Emling: Career

 Emling started her journalism career working an early shift for UPI.
 She also worked for smaller newspapers, hoping to move up.

 She began to work as a foreign correspondent for Cox Newspapers, covering Latin America for three years.
 She moved to London, from where she covered UK and European news for several years.

 Her work has also appeared in The New York Times, Fortune, USA Today, and the International Herald Tribune.

-In 2009 Emling and her family returned to the United States, moving from London to Montclair, New Jersey.
+In 2009, Emling and her family returned to the United States, moving from London to Montclair, New Jersey.
 In 2010 she became editor for AOL’s Patch.

 She served as the senior editor of Huff/Post50, The Huffington Post site for those 50 and older.

 Emling is the Executive Editor, Specialized Content, at the American Association of Retired Persons (AARP).
 She also is editor-in-chief of "The Girlfriend" and "The Ethel" newsletters, both published by AARP.
 She oversees editorial on AARP's brand Instagram account as well as The Girlfriend Book Club.

-Marriage and family

-Emling met her husband, Scott Norvell, in Texas while working at "The Corpus Christi Caller-Times."
-They married in Antigua, Guatemala in 1991 and honeymooned in Colombia.
-They had three children together.

-For a period they were living in London, where she was a foreign correspondent for Cox Newspapers.

-Emling lives with her family in Montclair, New Jersey.
-She has lived in Missouri, Texas, New Orleans, Miami, Guatemala, Atlanta, London, and New York.